 Figure 1.
 Interplay between time and frequency stability from February, 1997 to the present.
-Top plot is UTC - UTC (USNO) from the International Bureau of Weights and Measure's (BIPM's) Circular T. Lower plot shows the frequency of the Master Clock referenced to the maser mean.
+Top plot is UTC -UTC (USNO) from the International Bureau of Weights and Measure's (BIPM's) Circular Τ. Lower plot shows the frequency of the Master Clock referenced to the maser mean, after a constant has been removed.
 The rising curve previous to MJD 51000 is due to the graduated introduction of the 1.7×10^{-14} blackbody correction to the primary frequency measurements.
 The steering time constant for the time deviations between the Master Clock and the mean was halved to 25 days on MJD 51050.
 Beginning about 51900, the mean has usually been steered so as to remove only half the predicted difference with UTC each month.
 Less aggressive clock characterization was implemented at around 52275.
+Hourly steers were implemented on 53307.
 Vertical lines indicate the times of these changes.
-UTC (USNO) has stayed within 5 ns rms of UTC for 6 years.
+UTC (USNO) has stayed within 5 ns rms of UTC for 5 years.